 Segmental Analysis

 All operating income and expenditure is derived from activities undertaken in the United Kingdom.
-The company's only activity is to provide finance to HAs.
-Other relevant segmental information is given in note 19.
+The company's only activity is to provide finance to THFCC.
+Therefore 100% of interest income is receivable from THFCC.

 3 FINANCIAL RISK MANAGEMENT